stuarttempleton/Unpack-Directory/README.md

 Test unpacking to show what would happen in a real run.
 Good for making sure you're set up.

+#### -RemoveArchiveAfterUse

+Force clean up of all zip files after use.
+Use with caution!

 *Note: You cannot pipe objects to Unpack-Directory.*

 ## Examples